 Breaking away from the traditional mold, Giro designed something different in the Terraduro.
 It combines the under-foot stiffness of an XC shoe but includes enough forefoot flex that you don’t feel beat up after a ride.
 That flex also gives you more grip when you’re hiking rough terrain.
 The Vibram rubber is designed for maximum traction, and the reinforced toe box capping it off keeps it from getting shredded on the trail.

 The highly adjustable micro-buckle and two velcro straps give you easy adjustability without the need for laces or complicated buckle systems.
 Microfiber, EVA, and Aegis combine for a comfortable fit that fights odors.
 It looks different from other mountain bike shoes—because it IS different.

-This shoe is not versatile.
+This Shimano Mountain Bike shoes not all too versatile.
 It won’t give you maximal traction for hiking.
 It won’t protect your feet from rock bashes.
 But it will help you ride as fast as you possibly can.
 The XC5 is designed for cross-country, cyclocross, and gravel-road riding.
 Which means it’s almost a road shoe.
 But the lugged outsole and a little bit of flex where it’s needed make it very at home on rougher rides.